averma1010/Capstone_Akshay/README.md

 ## Abstract
-This study delves into the evolution of online hate networks following significant real-world events, such as the 2020 U.S. presidential election and the January 6 Capitol attack.
-By analyzing hate speech themes and network topology, the research uncovers shifts in online hate dynamics, emphasizing the role of platforms like Telegram in propagating extremist ideologies.
+ In the digital age, online hate networks thrive as platforms for spreading extremist ideologies and hate speech, posing a significant threat tosocietal cohesion.
+This study examines the impact of key real-world events, notably the 2020 U.S. presidential election and the January 6 Capitol attack on the evolution of online hate networks.
+Using data collected from hate communities between November 1, 2020, and January 10, 2021, this research analyzes shifts in hate speech themes and network topology.
+Following the presidential election, an increase in hate speech targeting immigration, eth nicity, and antisemitism was observed.
+The January 6 Capitol attack further intensified these trends.
+Central to this investigation is the examination of two key aspects of online hate networks: the content they disseminate and the underlying structure of their connections.
+By studying shifts in hate themes and network topology, including changes in centrality and com munity structure, this study seeks to uncover the mechanisms driving the evolution of online hate networks.
+The analysis reveals significant changes in network cohesion post-attack, characterized by increased clustering and assortativity.
+This research sheds light on the role of online platforms in radicalization and mobilization efforts, emphasizing the need for proactive measures to combat hate speech online.
+Despite its niche presence, Telegram has become a key hub for propagating extremist ideologies and coordinating malicious activities.

 ## Using the Dashboard